popphp/docs/user_guide/databases.rst

 Joins
 ~~~~~

-The SQL Builder has an extensive API to assist you in constructing complex SQL statements.
-Here's
+The SQL Builder has an API to assist you in constructing complex SQL statements that use joins.
+Typically,
-an example using JOIN and ORDER BY:
+the join methods take two parameters: the foreign table and an array with a 'key => value' of the two related
+columns across the two tables.
+Here's a SQL builder example using a LEFT JOIN:

 .. code-block:: php